astronomer/docs/astro/universal-metrics-export.md

 ### Set up your Prometheus endpoint

-The following list includes the setup instructions of different commonly used prometheus endpoints.
+The following list includes the setup instructions of different, commonly used Prometheus endpoints.
 Use these resources to set up your observability tools to receive metrics exports from Astro.

 - [Chronosphere](https://docs.chronosphere.io/ingest/collector/configure/prometheus-backend)
 - [Coralogix](https://coralogix.com/docs/prometheus/)